wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 You can see that (assuming *Tp>>Ts*) the maximum speed up is *Tp/Ts*.
 I.e., to get a speedup of 100, 99% of your work must run perfectly parallel.
 To get a speedup of 1,000,000  (the size of modern supercomputers) 99.9999% perfect parallelism is necessary.
 Bear this in mind when setting performance goals and expectations.

 For these reasons the concepts of strong and weak scaling were introduced.
 * Strong scaling: An application shows good strong scaling if for a fixed problem size it shows a near ideal (linear in *P*) speedup.
-This is hard!
+This is hard because of Amhdahl's law.
-* Weak scaling: ...

-**to be finished**
+* Weak scaling: An application shows good weak scaling if its execution time remains constant as the amount of work is increased proportional to the number of processors.
+I.e., on bigger machines you run bigger problems that ideally have more parallelism.
+However, while this is perhaps straightforward for many grid-based engineering code for which the amount of work scales linearly with the amount of data, many chemistry and materials applications have non-linear scaling.

 ### Load, data balance and hot spots

 Further limiting performance is the assumption of perfect parallelism.
-It is very hard to distribute work (a.k.a. load balance) across all of the processes.
+It can be very hard to distribute work (a.k.a. load balance) across all of the processes.
+For some applications, work is entirely driven by the data but this is not always the case.

-##  Debugging, etc.
+Data distribution can also be a challenge.
+The finite memory of each node is one constraint.
+Another is that all of the data needed by a task must be brought together for it to be executed.

+##  Debugging and performance analysis

+There are some powerful visual parallel debuggers that understand MPI, but since these can be expensive we are often left just with GDB.
+There are variety of ways of using GDB to debug a parallel application:

+* Intel MPI and MPICH provide an easy mechanism --- just add `-gdb` to your `mpirun` command.
+At this point you are interacting with `gdb` attached to each of your processes.
+By default your commands are sent to all processes and output is annoted process.
+You can control which process you are interacting with using the `z` command.
+Some more info is in section 7 of [here](http://physics.princeton.edu/it/cluster/docs/mpich2-user-guide.pdf).

+* Other MPI implementations have other mechanisms.
+E.g., see here for [OpenMPI debugging](https://www.open-mpi.org/faq/?category=debugging).

+* A more portable solution that assumes the processes can create an X-window on your computer is `mpirun -np 2 xterm -e gdb executable` which creates an `xterm` for each process in your application.
+This works great for a few processes, but does not scale and it can be complicated to get X-windows to work thru firewalls, etc.

+## 7. Work and data distribution strategies

+* counter
+* systolic loop
+* reading about parallel mxm

 **to be added**

-##  Additional concepts and material
+## 8. Additional concepts and material

+* Groups
 * Inter communicators
 * Toplogies
 *